 We've done the research for you!

-Get yourself familiar with some of the local wildlife
+Get yourself familiar with some of the Aussie wildlife

-One of the main things that people worry about when they think of moving to Australia is the dangerous creatures.
-It’s true that Australia does have a high proportion of deadly creatures both on land and in the sea, but to put things in proportion, they rarely impact our lives, and even more rarely cause death.
+One of the big things that people worry about when they think of moving to Australia is the dangerous creatures.
+It’s true that Australia does have a high proportion of deadly creatures both on land and in the sea, but to put things in proportion, they rarely impact our lives, and even more rarely do they cause death.

 Spiders, snakes and sharks are at the top of peoples worry list, and while everyone should have an awareness of their environment, we want to reassure you that actually you will rarely come in to contact with these things in your everyday life.
 Obviously, there are people and professions who will see the local wildlife more, for example tradies working on building sites are likely to come across Redbacks on a regular basis, and you should check your children’s outdoor toys regularly especially if they haven’t been used for a while.